Compass/compass/compass-style.org/content/help/tutorials/spriting.markdown

 # Spriting with Compass

-Spriting has never been easier with Compass.
+Spriting has never been easier than Compass.
 You place the sprite images in a folder, import them into your stylesheet, and then you can use the sprite in your selectors in one of several convenient ways.